SHINU4RATHOD/MultiPDF-ChatBot-LangChain-GoogleGemini/README.md

 pip install -r requirements.txt
 ```

-### Create a `.env` file in the root directory and add your Pinecone & openai credentials as follows:
+### Create a `.env` file in the root directory and add your GOOGLE-GEMINI credentials as follows:

 ```ini
 GOOGLE_GEMINI_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"